-Elizabeth Fors, an associate at Robins Kaplan, is passionate about helping those injured from medical malpractice or personal injury.
+Elizabeth Fors is passionate about helping those injured from medical malpractice or personal injury.

 In August 2017, Liz, along with Chris Messerly, obtained the largest wrongful death case in state history and what is believed to be the third largest verdict in the United States for a wrongful death case for these types of damages.
 The verdict was listed among the Top 100 Verdicts of 2017 by The National Law Journal.
 In addition, Liz and Chris were among Minnesota Lawyer’s 2017 Attorneys of the Year.